 Each and every one of the IUVENTA10 was directly involved either in the rescues of people at sea or in coordinating rescue operations.
 These operations were at all times authorized and coordinated exclusively by the responsible MRCC in Rome (Maritime Rescue Coordination Centre).
 The IUVENTA crews have always operated in strict compliance with International and Maritime Law.
 By using Italian Antimafia law to form the legal grounds against us, the prosecutor is attempting to overwrite both International Law and the Geneva Convention.

 We solidarians – representatives of civil society – are a remaining tear in the fabric of Fortress Europe.
 For the Nobel Peace Prize winner Europe, our mere presence constitutes a threat.
 In the course of 2018 and 2019 there was a dramatic escalation in harassment, prosecutions, restrictions and penalties against a variety of civil society actors.
-The Institute of Race Relations reports more than 100 cases from around Europe concerning people prosecuted for “crimes of solidarity”.
+A database compiled by the research group "openDemocracy" reveals 250 cases around Europe concerning people prosecuted for “crimes of solidarity” over the last 5 years.

 But the core injustice associated with our proceedings is not the criminalisation of EU citizens* and NGOs.
 It is the misery and deadly consequence of this prosecution that manifests itself daily at the external and internal borders of Europe.
 This is what turned the Mediterranean into the deadliest border of the world.